globus/globus-sdk-python/docs/authorization/globus_app/apps.rst

     Currently ``GlobusApp`` can only be used in scripts (e.g., notebooks or automation) and applications directly responsible for a user's login flow.

-    Web services and other hosted applications operating as resource servers should see :ref:`globus_authorizers` instead.
+    Web services and other hosted applications operating as an OAuth2 resource server should see :ref:`globus_authorizers` instead.

 :class:`GlobusApp` is a high level construct designed to simplify authentication for